-Today, having closed my gallery to enjoy a well-deserved retirement, I continue to present the works of 2 artists I love: Idka and Robert Laloue.
+Today, having closed my gallery to enjoy a well-deserved retirement, I continue to present the works of one artist I love: Robert Laloue.

 Do not hesitate to contact me if you are interested in a work of these painters, that you wish to see other paintings.

 Robert LALOUE, as a son of wealthy upper-class citizen, with enough capital at his disposal, never had to sell any of his artwork while he was alive.
 It seems that he wasn’t interested in selling and that he never did anything to promote his work.

 We’re dealing here with a posthumous artwork of great purity and refreshing candor, that bears the mark of a certain evolution over time.
 At times, you can sense the influence of the pointillism movement around 1907, but his work clearly shows the NABIS influence in the flat, parallel composition without perspective.
 The initially soft tones become more intense, with an impressionist touch.